InterWorkAlliance/Sustainability/vem/supply/ccp.md

 A Core Carbon Principles (CCP) token represents a specified volume of metric tons of GHG emissions reduced or removed by a project.
 The technique for reduction or removal, its measurement and verification methodology is found in the Verification Contract and the issuing standard registry.
 The CCP is a tradeable digital asset which the market determines price using the associated information found in the related entities on the network.

-The CCP has standard data elements the represent the shared view required by the parties in the carbon market from suppliers, buyers, verifiers, registries and exchanges and are based off of the recommendations from the [TSVCM](https://www.iif.com/tsvcm).
+The CCP has standard data elements the represent the shared view required by the parties in the carbon market from suppliers, buyers, VVBs, registries and exchanges and are based off of the recommendations from the [TSVCM](https://www.iif.com/tsvcm).

 Every CCP will have the following behaviors and properties: